 Long before there was a COVID-19 pandemic, there were influenza (flu) pandemics.
 And we do mean long before.

 The flu (caused by the influenza virus) is a highly infectious disease that can attack the nose, throat and lungs.
-Its hallmark symptoms include fever, chills, fatigue and muscle aches.
+Its hallmark symptoms include fever, chills, fatigue, muscle aches and dizziness from dehydration.
 Worldwide, flu deaths per year number into the hundreds of thousands.

 Today, the World Health Organization (WHO) heads a Global Influenza Programme (GIP) that collects data and statistics about the influenza virus from around the world.
 That information, including what types of virus are spreading where, can be used to help slow the spread of influenza and develop better vaccines for future seasons.